Limit-Theory-Redux/ltheory/README.md

 - Visual Studio Community: https://visualstudio.microsoft.com/vs/
 - CMake: https://cmake.org/download/

+## Ubuntu

+If you're using Ubuntu, you will also need to install a few developer libraries.
+This one-liner will install all required dependencies:

+- `sudo apt-get -y install python3 git git-lfs cmake libluajit-5.1-dev libglew-dev libsdl2-dev liblz4-dev libfreetype-dev libbullet-dev`

+On some versions of Ubuntu, you may also need to install this if you get missing `python` errors:

+- `sudo apt-get -y python-is-python3`

 # Building

 With the above prerequisites installed, open a **Git Bash terminal**.